perokvist/event-driven-architecture/index.md

 To guarantee processing, we need to persit (queue) the command, or send 204 after appending to the log.

 ### 4.2
-We could return 200 ok, when we have written to the log.
+We could return 200 ok (or 204), when we have written to the log.

 ### 4.3
 We could wait and return 200 ok when we have updated the local state.
 This also gives us an option to return the result.